yangshiqi/HAMi/docs/ascend910b-support.md

   └── values.yaml
   ```

-  ### Create device-config.yaml
+  ### Create device-config.yaml in the files directory

-  The content is as follows:
+  The configuration file is as follows, which can be adjusted as needed:

   ```yaml
   vnpus: